 The price of your creation will vary depending on your geofence location, size, and duration.
 Speaking of which, we’ve shown how to check someone’s location on Snapchat.

 A Snapchat story is a collection of snaps that you’ve taken over the course of a day or event.

 The snaps are displayed in the order they were taken.
 They are available for 24 hours and can be viewed an unlimited number of times by any of your friends.

 Add snaps (either videos or pictures) to your story by pressing the square button in the center-left of your screen and selecting Add.

 Snapchat is never going to replace the main photo editor on your Android or iPhone, but you can tweak your content before it goes live.

-For example, you can insert re-sizeable emoji stickers, add stylized text, or draw freestyle on your image.
+For example, you can insert re-sizeable emoji stickers, add stylized text, or draw freestyle on your image (check out the best Snapchat drawings for some ideas).
 The features are a great way to add your own spin to the images before you hit the send button.